monarch-initiative/dipper/docs/quickstart.rst

 Building models
 ------

-This code example shows some of the basics of building RDF graphs using the models API:
+This code example shows some of the basics of building RDF graphs using the model API:

 .. code-block:: python